-If workers have no bargaining strength, $\hat{a} = 1$ and equations 4 and 4" are equivalent.
+Workers and firms may also share the operating surplus according to their relative bargaining strength β .
+If workers have no bargaining strength, $\beta = 1$ and the model remains the same.
 As the worker's bargaining strength increases, however, the period of profitable employment needs to rise in order to justify the original expenditure on creation.
-As \hat{a} falls from 1 to 0.75 to 0.5, obsolescence age rises from 7.2 to 8.6 to 11 years and the creation flow falls from 20.1% to

-17.9% to 15.2%.
+As β falls from 1 to 0.75 to 0.5, obsolescence age rises from 7.2 to 8.6 to 11 years and the creation flow falls from 20.1% to 17.9% to 15.2%.
 This is again an offsetting effect on employment change, union bargaining strength is positively related to a rise in obsolescence age (more employment and longer tenure) whilst negatively related to job creation (less employment but greater average tenure).
-We explore this relationship in section 4 below using two indicators of relative bargaining strength which we believe to be related to \hat{a} : union recognition and competition in the product market (Mumford and Dowrick, 1994).
-We expect that union recognition in a workplace would lead to a lower level of \hat{a} .
-Similarly, firms who face little competition may be less responsive to market pressures, resulting in lower level of \hat{a} .
+We explore this relationship in section 4 below using two indicators of relative bargaining strength which we believe to be related to β : union recognition and competition in the product market (Mumford and Dowrick, 1994).
+We expect that union recognition in a workplace would lead to a lower level of β .
+Similarly, firms who face little competition may be less responsive to market pressures12, resulting in lower level of β .
 We consider this relationship in the results section after first establishing some basic features of the gross job flows data in section 3 below.